2010 Yushu earthquake: Earthquake

 The earthquake was preceded by a large number of foreshocks (the largest M4.9) starting two hours before the mainshock and located near its epicenter.
 The mainshock was followed less than two hours later by a M6.1 aftershock.
 A total rupture length of about 80 km has been derived from a study of ground rupture backed up by SAR interferometry.
 Three fault segments have been identified, the most northwesterly of which ruptured during the M6.1 aftershock.

-Analysis of the records from a seismometer located close to the fault rupture and the teleseismic responses from two distant seismometers (in Australia and Germany) suggest that the rupture propagated to the southeast at a speed well in excess of the S-wave velocity, making this an example of a supershear earthquake.
+Analysis of the records from a seismometer located close to the fault rupture and the teleseismic responses from two distant seismometers (in Australia and Germany) suggest that the rupture propagated to the southeast at a speed well in excess of the S wave velocity, making this an example of a supershear earthquake.

 Damage

 In Qinghai, building damage was reported with no casualties in the counties of Zadoi, Nangqên, and Qumarlêb of Yushu Prefecture.
 At least 11 schools were destroyed in the earthquake.
 Over 85% of buildings in Gyegu, mostly of wood-earth construction, were destroyed, leaving hundreds trapped and thousands homeless.
 A vocational school collapsed and trapped many students.
 Power outage was also reported in Gyêgu.
+Jiegu Town in Yushu suffered the greatest destruction; over 94 percent of buildings were destroyed; the maximum China seismic intensity of IX.

 In Sichuan, strong shaking could be felt in the counties of Sêrxü, Dêgê, and Baiyü, Garzê Tibetan Autonomous Prefecture.
 Road damage was reported in Sêrxü County.

 Due to the rough terrain and the fact that landslides destroyed the local infrastructure, the initial rescue operations were undertaken by the People's Armed Police and People's Liberation Army soldiers of Lanzhou Military Region.
 The Qinghai provincial government said in a public statement that five thousand tents, 100,000 thick, cotton coats, and heavy blankets were being sent to help survivors cope with the strong winds and near-freezing temperatures of around 6 °C.

 The Yushu Batang Airport was re-opened at noon on Wednesday, April 14, and the first flight with personnel and supplies of the China International Earthquake Rescue Team landed there at 8 pm.

 The Changu (禅古) Dam, located on the Batang River (巴塘河; a right tributary of the upper Yangtze River) some 15 km upstream from the Yushu County seat (apparently at 32°54′40″N 97°02′50″E), was damaged by the earthquake.
 Chinese language news reports as translated in a press release from the International Rivers stated that it is "at the risk of collapse at any time."